SamyadeepSaha/miscellaneous/rust/rust.md

 multiple uses of the item in that scope.
 Module code is private by default, but you can make definitions public by adding the pub keyword.

+## Strings

+Rust has only one string type in the core language, whice is the string slice str that is usually seen in its borrowed form &str.
+String slices are references to some UTF-8 encoded string data stored elsewhere.
+The string type, which is provided nbyd Rust's standard library rather than coded into the core language, is a growable, mutable, owned, UTF-8 encoded string type.